JSchlarb/vmdisks-talos-openstack/README.md

-# Talos Image Openstack
+# VM Disk Talos OpenStack

 ## Overview

-This repository provides a configuration for building a containerized Talos image cache, enabling faster provisioning of Talos-based clusters in a homelab environment.
-By leveraging the image caching feature introduced in Talos 1.8, this setup reduces dependency on external registries.
+This repository provides a containerized Talos OpenStack image intended for use in a registry with Talos’ new image cache feature (available since Talos v1.9.0).
+It enables faster provisioning of KubeVirt Talos-based clusters in a homelab environment by reducing dependency on external registries.
+This image is particularly effective when used in combination with Cluster API (CAPI), KubeVirt, and KubeVirt’s Containerized Data Importer (CDI), as using the `pullMethod: node` option minimizes pull traffic by fetching the image from the node's local cache.

 ## Talos Base Image Details